 - Additionally, any custom field is available based on the field’s option name/meta key found in the Fields tab (excludes “user_login” and “user_email”)

-- [activate-user] – admin only – a link to the user profile page so they can be activated (used if moderating registration)
+- [activate-user] – admin notification only – a link to the user profile page so they can be activated (used if moderating registration)

-As of 2.9.5, any field option name can be used as an email shortcode in both emails to users and admins.
+Any field option name can be used as an email shortcode in both emails to users and admins.
 So if you have a custom field with the option name “my_field” you can use this in the email as [my_field].

 Some important things to consider:

 The plugin installs with certain default settings and email content.
 Based on your chosen way of using the plugin, you may need to alter the email content to make sense.
-Here are two important considerations.
+Here are some important considerations.

 - If you have added a password field to the registration process AND you have set the plugin to moderate registrations for admin approval, you cannot send the password in the “user is approved” email.
 If you intend to email a copy of the user’s login credentials in this configuration, you MUST do it in the initial welcome email.
 That means you will need to make some changes to the fields that are included in the default emails.